Jared Polis: 2018

 In 2018, Polis announced his candidacy for governor of Colorado.
 He was elected governor with 53.4% of the vote, defeating Republican nominee Walker Stapleton and becoming the first openly gay person elected governor of any state; the first openly gay person to serve as a state governor was Jim McGreevey, the 52nd Governor of New Jersey, who disclosed his sexual orientation during his gubernatorial tenure.

 2022

 Polis won reelection to a second term, defeating Republican nominee Heidi Ganahl, a member of the University of Colorado Board of Regents.

 Tenure

 Polis was elected governor on November 6, 2018.
 Boldly Forward, a 501(c)4 nonprofit, was formed as the transition team, working with Keystone Center as facilitator.
 Polis was sworn in on January 8, 2019.
 An effort to recall him and other Democratic elected officials failed to submit any signatures; Polis said of the effort, "Recalls should not be used for partisan gamesmanship".
+In 2025, Polis had an approval rate of 41% and a disapproval rate of 52% among Colorado voters.

 Political positions

+Polis has been described as a libertarian.
+He has spoken in favor of abortion rights, school choice, replacing Colorado's property tax with a land value tax, and eliminating Colorado's income tax.
+During the COVID-19 pandemic in Colorado, he was skeptical of enforcing the state's mask mandates for long periods of time, saying he personally wore masks but did not want "to force it on people".
+In 2022, the libertarian magazine Reason wrote that he was "the most libertarian governor in America".
+Polis has also called himself a "libertarian", but the characterization has been disputed, with critics pointing to his record on gun control, alcohol regulation, and taxes as inconsistent with libertarian principles.